 The financial information for the Titusville CRA on the following pages is as reported by the independent auditing firm of James Moore & Company, 121 Executive Circle, Daytona Beach, Florida, 32114.
-The data was taken from the City of Titusville's Comprehensive Annual Financial Report, Fiscal Year ended September 30, 2022.
-The financial statement provides information on the Agency's assets, liabilities, income, and operating expenses as of the end of fiscal year 2021 - 2022 in accordance with Chapter 163, Part III, Florida Statutes.
-Total expenditures from the Redevelopment Trust Fund in the fiscal year were \$1,336,082.
+The data was taken from the City of Titusville's Comprehensive Annual Financial Report, Fiscal Year ended September 30, 2023.
+The financial statement provides information on the Agency's assets, liabilities, income, and operating expenses as of the end of fiscal year 2022 - 2023 in accordance with Chapter 163, Part III, Florida Statutes.
+Total expenditures from the Redevelopment Trust Fund in the fiscal year were \$804,621.

-An audit report of the CRA's FY2021 - 2022 expenditures by the James Moore & Company is also included in this financial section of the Annual Report.
+An audit report of the CRA's FY2022 - 2023 expenditures by the James Moore & Company is also included in this financial section of the Annual Report.

-The total amount of funds expended for affordable housing for low income and middle income persons and families was zero (0) in the CRA.
-It should be noted that the CRA adopted a new Redevelopment Plan in October, 2022 which provides for new CRA Housing Policies regarding providing for low and moderate and workforce housing in the CRA district.
+The total amount of funds expended for affordable housing for low income and middle-income persons and families was zero (0) in the CRA.
+It should be noted that the CRA adopted a new Redevelopment Plan in October 2022 which provides for new CRA Housing Policies regarding providing for low and moderate and workforce housing in the CRA district.
 The CRA currently has a grant incentive for interior improvements such as ADA, Plumbing, Electrical, and HVAC to existing buildings to be brought up to code for mixed use buildings and or the conversion of commercial buildings to mixed use that can be used to help provide for low and moderate and workforce housing units.
-The Building Permit and Impact Fee Grant program can also be utilized to assist in the development of new low and moderate income housing in the redevelopment district.
-The CRA can also provide incentives such as tax increment reimbursement to potential low and moderate housing projects in the CRA district on a case by case basis.
+The Building Permit and Impact Fee Grant program can also be utilized to assist in the development of new low- and moderate-income housing in the redevelopment district.
+The CRA can also provide incentives such as tax increment reimbursement to potential low and moderate housing projects in the CRA district on a case-by-case basis.
+The City is also proposing change to its Comprehensive Plan and zoning in the CRA to regulate density on an area wide basis instead of a per parcel basis.
+This change will help to incentivize the development of multiple family dwellings in the CRA District.

-TITUSVILLE COMMUNITY REDEVELOPMENT AGENCY TABLE OF CONTENTS SEPTEMBER 30, 2022
+TITUSVILLE COMMUNITY REDEVELOPMENT AGENCY TABLE OF CONTENTS SEPTEMBER 30, 2023

-Page Number(s) Independent Auditors' Report 1 - 3 Management's Discussion and Analysis 4 - 6 Basic Financial Statements Balance Sheet / Statement of Net Position Statement of Revenues, Expenditures, and Changes in Fund Balance / Statement of Activities 7 8 Notes to Financial Statements 9 - 13 Required Supplementary Information Schedule of Revenues, Expenditures, and Changes in Fund Balance - Budget and Actual 15 Independent Auditors' Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards 16 - 17 Independent Auditors' Management Letter Required by Chapter 10.550, Rules of the State of Florida Office of the Auditor General 18 - 20 Independent Accountants' Examination Report 21
+Number(s) Independent Auditors' Report 1 - 3 Management's Discussion and Analysis 4 - 6 Basic Financial Statements Balance Sheet / Statement of Net Position Statement of Revenues, Expenditures, and Changes in Fund Balance / Statement of Activities 7 8 Notes to Financial Statements 9 - 13 Required Supplementary Information Schedule of Revenues, Expenditures, and Changes in Fund Balance - Budget and Actual 15 Independent Auditors' Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards 16 - 17 Independent Auditors' Management Letter Required by Chapter 10.550, Rules of the State of Florida Office of the Auditor General 18 - 20 Independent Accountants' Examination Report 21